 A New Year has begun, and with it comes many chances to jump back into those running routines you might have let slide during the holidays.
-One way to start is the upcoming Joe Davis Memorial Resolution Run on January 10, 2015, in Fort Mill.
+One way to start is the upcoming Joe Davis Memorial Resolution Run on January 10, 2015, in Indian Land.
 This race is dedicated to new beginnings and empowering people with addictions to start a fresh life—the perfect way to start a new running year!
 This is also a good time to evaluate your pronation and running style to see if that can help you protect your feet on the go.

 Pronation is the biomechanical process through which your foot strikes the ground, absorbs pressure, diffuses your body weight, and pushes off the ground again.
 Everyone’s foot pronates in some way.
 How you pronate, though, impacts your stride and may contribute to injuries.
 There are three main pronation and running styles: